 Water is a complex phenomenon, and requires a lot of layered elements to achieve a believable effect.
-It is arguably one of the most complex shaders in a game.
+It is arguably one of the most complex shaders seen on screen.
 A notion worth keeping in mind.

 - If the water doesn’t take up a lot of screen space, fewer pixels have to be calculated.
 Meaning it’ll render faster.

 - Rendering the depth texture in URP essentially doubles the amount of draw calls for geometry.
 If your project isn’t already optimized for minimized draw calls, it likely has a negative impact.
-Consider disabling it in your URP asset and under the “Advanced” tab on the water material.
-Instead, use vertex colors to paint on foam effects.
+Consider disabling it in your URP asset and under the “Rendering” tab on the water material.
+Instead, use vertex colors to paint on effects.